 - A new ADA-accessible entrance from the upper parking lot

 - A reconfigured parking lot with approximately 29 additional parking spaces

 - Improved outdoor spaces and gardens

-- 2Life Communities will be collaborating with an area college on a graduate student "musician in residence" program
+- 2Life Communities will be collaborating with an area university on a graduate student "scholar in residence" program

 The additions will be seamlessly integrated with the management and operations of the existing Golda Meir House with access to award-winning programs and supportive services.
 The Golda Meir House “Village Center” not only combats isolation for our residents, but welcomes community members to take part in programming.

 Over 5,000 households in Newton are paying over 30 percent of their income for their housing costs, the definition of cost-burdened.